PlayAGS Stock Priced For An Unlikely Bankruptcy

 Beyond the potential for a restructuring, there is downside risk to the equity.
 It's not as if AGS was performing all that well heading into 2020.
 Guidance for the year given with Q4 results on Mar.
 5 looks a bit soft, with Adjusted EBITDA projected to increase just 1-5%.
 That follows a 7% increase in 2019, the bulk of which came from last year's acquisition of Integrity Gaming.

 AGS has seen weakness in Oklahoma, its largest market, owing to execution issues at the Winstar World Casino on the Texas border.
-The oil bust potentially adds another source of pressure to that facility, which drove 9% of revenue in 2019 according to the 10-K. Another tribal property in Livingston, Texas is at risk after appeals were denied as to the legality of its Class II (ie, bingo-based games).
+The oil bust potentially adds another source of pressure to that facility, which drove 9% of revenue in 2019 according to the 10-K. Another tribal property in Livingston, Texas is at risk after appeals were denied as to the legality of its Class II (i.e., bingo-based games).
 If that property closes, per the Q4 call AGS would take a $9-$10 million hit to EBITDA (6.5% of the 2019 total).
 Even if Livingston stays open, lower shale production may hit revenue and profits going forward as well.

-Those pressures obviously extend beyond the short-term impacts of casino closures, or even the mid-term effects of a recession.
+Those pressures obviously extend beyond the short-term impacts of casino closures or even the mid-term effects of a recession.
 Investors are taking on short-term price risk as well, as volatile trading last week shows:

 Particularly in a sector with so many stocks that have plunged, investors might prefer to take those risks with a company whose performance into March was more consistent.